Afsahkhan/Afsahkhan/README.md

 ## 👨‍💻 About Me

-Flutter Engineer focused on building **scalable, high-performance mobile applications** using clean architecture and modern state management.
+Flutter Engineer passionate about building **scalable, high-performance mobile applications** using clean architecture and modern state management.

 Currently working at **SwiftBytes**, collaborating across design, QA, and backend teams.